AkashSkySingh/InFINiWars/README.md

 - `jQuery Hotkeys Plugin` for cross-browser key handling.
 - Webpack to bundle and serve up the various scripts.

-In addition to the webpack entry file, there will be three scripts involved in this project:
+In addition to the webpack entry file, there will be six scripts involved in this project:

-`Canvas.js`: this script will handle the logic for creating and updating the necessary `Easel.js` elements and rendering them to the DOM.
+`Infiniwars.js`: this script will handle the logic for creating and updating the necessary `Easel.js` and `Canvas.js` elements and rendering them to the DOM. `Game.js` also handles `Sound.js` elements.

 `Spacecraft.js`: this script will handle the logic behind the scenes.
-A Spacecraft object will use a Projectile and movement.
+A Spacecraft object will use a Projectile and its own movement scheme.

+`Invader.js`: this script will be the enemy object displayed on render and their related actions.
+An Invader will also use Projectile and its own movement scheme.

+`Projectile.js`: this script is the projectile or bullet being shot out of enemies and spacecraft.
+This will be bound to movements and/or actions done by Spacecraft.

-`Collision_projectile.js`: this script with be in charge of handling projectile collision.
+`Collision.js`: this script with be in charge of handling collision.
 In essence, the projects from the ship as well as enemy objects.

 `Game_status.js`: this script  will house the necessary variables to provide feedback to user, as well as the prompts for game play.